How to Prep Your EV for Long Road Trips

 EV range depends on speed, terrain, climate, and load.
 Always leave a safety buffer; if your car’s official range is 300 km, plan legs of 250–280 km in worst-case conditions.

-- Speed Impact: One driver extended a Nexon EV’s range from approx. 280 km at 120 km/h to approx. 400 km by cruising at 90 km/h.
+- Speed Impact: One driver extended a Nexon EV’s range from approximately 280 km at 120 km/h to 400 km by cruising at 90 km/h.
 Use community data (forums or apps) to adjust for your model’s true range.

 - Battery Preconditioning: When possible (if your EV supports it), preheat or cool the battery before fast charging to speed up charging in cold or hot weather.